Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 The default IP address is ```192.168.1.250```

 ![Charger Access](https://github.com/Thundergrid149/Thundergrid-Installer-Instructions/blob/cb295b992cc7a42101c873787e552edf317dd2b2/Files/Etrel%20Inch%20Firmware%20Update%20Procedure/charger-access.gif)

+Alternatively, you can type the charger's serial number in the browser followed by '.local' Example ▶️ ```23456789.local```
 ***

 3. Login to the charger

 Use the default password unless otherwise specified